Refeed day

 • Improvement of thyroid hormones (T3).

-• Improved mood and reduced feelings of deprivation.
+• Enhancement of mood and reduction of feelings of deprivation.

-In addition to physical performance, a refeed day plays a key role in maintaining the psychological well-being of athletes.
+In addition to physical performance, a refeed day is significant for the psychological well-being of athletes.
 Prolonged deficit can lead to increased cortisol levels (stress hormone), irritability, sleep disturbances, and impaired concentration.
-Periodic "resetting" of these stress factors through a refeed day helps maintain focus and motivation, which is critical for long-term success in athletic achievements.
-Scientific data indicates that proper implementation of this strategy can contribute to more sustainable fat loss without unwanted metabolic adaptations that would otherwise hinder the process.
+Periodic "resetting" of these stress factors through a refeed day helps maintain focus and motivation, which is critical for long-term success in athletic performance.
+Scientific data suggests that proper implementation of this strategy can contribute to more sustainable fat loss without the undesirable metabolic adaptations that would otherwise hinder the process.

-🎯 Remember: A refeed day is a strategic tool for athletes in a caloric deficit that optimizes hormonal balance, restores energy reserves, and supports psychological well-being without compromising fat loss.
+Remember: A refeed day is a strategic tool for athletes in a calorie deficit that optimizes hormonal balance, restores energy reserves, and supports psychological well-being without compromising fat loss.

-From our many years of experience with Bulgarian athletes, we notice that the refeed day is extremely effective for maintaining metabolic function and improving mood during a diet.
-The key is in the precision of its execution and the individual approach.
-Frequent implementation, when not necessary, however, can slow down progress.
+From my years of experience with Bulgarian athletes, I notice that a refeed day is effective for maintaining metabolic function and improving mood during a diet.
+The key is in the precision of its execution and an individual approach.
+However, frequent application without necessity can slow down progress.